 When ready to cook, simply heat peanut, olive or coconut oil in a skillet on medium-high heat.
 Fry 1 to 2 minutes per side.

 Traditionally, jerky is made from strips cut with the grain or round pieces cut cross-grain.
-Another method is jerky made from ground meat.
-Ground-meat jerky can be made by hand, rolling out the meat with a rolling pin and sliced into desired portions, but the job is made simple with a jerky gun, which operates much like a caulking gun.
-Ground meat is stuffed into a cylinder and pressed out into perfect, uniform strips directly onto smoker or oven racks.
+Jerky made from ground meat is another method.
+Ground-meat jerky can be made by hand by rolling out the meat with a rolling pin and slicing it into desired portions.
+But the job is made easy with a jerky gun, which operates much like a caulking gun.
+With this method, ground meat is stuffed into a cylinder and pressed out into perfect, uniform strips directly onto smoker or oven racks.

-Jerky can be cooked in the smoker, oven or food dehydrator.
-The key is not overcooking the pressed meat, as it will dry out.
-The meat must reach 165º to be properly cooked.
+Jerky can be cooked in a smoker, oven or food dehydrator.
+The key is to avoid drying out the meat by overcooking it.
+To be properly cooked, the meat must reach 165 degrees .

 2 pounds ground duck